popcorn-official/popcorn-desktop/CONTRIBUTING.md

 ## Feature suggestions

-Feature suggestions should go to the [the wiki page](https://github.com/popcorn-team/popcorn-app/wiki/Feature-Proposal).
+Feature suggestions should go to the [UserVoice portal](http://popcorntime.uservoice.com/forums/245422-general).
 Please open an issue if you plan to develop it or want to go through design discussion and review before making progress. **Issues such as `It would be nice to support XXX` are usefull to no one, use the wiki page.**